microsoft/logrl/README.md

 python show_results
 ```

-With the default settings (i.e., keeping `main.py` unchanged), a scan over different gamma values is performed for a tile-width of 2 for a version of Q-learning without a logarithmic mapping.
+With the default settings (i.e., keeping [main.py](https://github.com/microsoft/logrl/linear_experiments/main.py) unchanged), a scan over different gamma values is performed for a tile-width of 2 for a version of Q-learning without a logarithmic mapping.

-All experimental settings can be found at the top of the main.py file.
+All experimental settings can be found at the top of the [main.py](https://github.com/microsoft/logrl/linear_experiments/main.py) file.
 To run the logarithmic-mapping version of Q-learning, set:
 ```
 agent_settings['log_mapping'] = True
 ```

 Results of the full scans are provided.
-To visualize these results for regular Q-learning or logarithmic Q-leearning, set filename in `show_results.py` to `full_scan_reg` or `full_scan_log`, respectively.
+To visualize these results for regular Q-learning or logarithmic Q-learning, set `filename` in [show_results.py](https://github.com/microsoft/logrl/linear_experiments/show_results.py) to `full_scan_reg` or `full_scan_log`, respectively.

+---
 ## Logarithmic Deep Q-Network (LogDQN)

 This part presents an implementation of LogDQN from [van Seijen, Fatemi, Tavakoli (2019)][log_rl].